feld/freebsd-chatmail-overlay/README.md

 ## Ports

-`mail/dovecot`: has a single patch added and needs to be built with LUA enabled
+`mail/dovecot`: has a single patch added and LUA is enabled by default.
+Uses PORTEPOCH to ensure priority.

 `mail/filtermail`: Rust-based Postfix milter for enforcing only encrypted mails, per-account rate limiting